BArianlou/VANTAGE-2.0/docs/REGIME_BOUNDARIES.md

 - how curvature evolves
 - how instability spreads

-They are the “rules of motion” for the manifold.
+They are the rules of motion for the manifold.

 ### 27.3 Drift Transport
 Drift transport describes how the drift vector changes as it moves: